 AND THAT: staff provide a report to the Board at a future date on the process and steps necessary to establish road rescue service and the associated implications.

 7.7 2019 Appointments to Committees and other External Boards/Agencies

-Report from Lynda Shykora, Deputy Manager, Corporate Administration Services, will be attached to the Late Agenda.
+Report from Lynda Shykora, Deputy Manager, Corporate Administration Services dated December 3, 2018.